MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomation-createandconditionfromnativearray.md

 ## -description

-Creates a condition that selects elements based on multiple conditions, all of which must be true.
+Creates a condition that selects elements from a native array, based on multiple conditions that  must all be true.

 ## -parameters